Jaketh444/union_shop/README.md

 - Product and collection data is static (no backend integration yet)
 - Some pages and features are placeholders
+- Cart persistence is planned but not yet implemented
 - Accessibility improvements ongoing
+- No payment integration (orders are simulated)

 ---